harshsennnn/Music-Recommendation-Using-Facial-Expressions/README.md

 ### Project Overview

-This Python-based project leverages the power of OpenCV for facial recognition and a pre trained model (`fer2013_mini_XCEPTION.102-0.66.hdf5` model) for expressions recognition.
-By analyzing real-time facial expressions, it recommends music tailored to your current mood.
-To enhance the user experience, the project integrates YouTube search functionalities using the `webbrowser` and `requests` libraries.
+This project is a Python-based application that uses OpenCV for real-time facial detection and a pre-trained deep learning model (fer2013_mini_XCEPTION.102-0.66.hdf5) to recognize and analyze facial expressions.
+By capturing live video feed from the user’s webcam, it identifies the user’s emotions—such as happiness, sadness, anger, or neutrality—based on facial cues.

+Once the emotion is detected, the application constructs a YouTube search query tailored to the identified mood.
+Using the webbrowser module, the application automatically opens relevant YouTube search results in the user’s default browser, allowing them to access music that aligns with their current emotional state.
+The requests library further supports this functionality by enabling API interactions for a smoother YouTube search experience.

+This project combines elements of computer vision and deep learning with web integration to create a personalized and interactive music recommendation system.
+It demonstrates the potential of AI-powered emotion detection in real-world applications, where user experience can be enhanced through real-time responsiveness and intelligent content recommendations.

 ### Installation